 The unexplored potential of judicial dialogue methodology

-The project "European Judicial Cooperation in the fundamental rights practice of national courts" was a project supported by the European Commission DG Justice (contract n.
-JUST/2012/FRAC/AG/2755) and lasted from January 1st, 2013 until June 30th, 2014
+European Judicial Cooperation in the fundamental rights practice of national courts (JUDCOOP) was a DG Justice supported project and lasted from 1 January 2013 until 30 June 2014

 The Project aimed to trigger a process of cross-state and cross-discipline mutual learning on judicial cooperation.
 Efforts need to go beyond the mere exchange of information through conferences in search of more effective ways to foster judicial dialogue in practice.
-Thus, during the project, judges from different MS indeed practiced judicial dialogue; they engaged in exploring its potential together with academics for teh purpose of improving fundamental rights adjudication in a multi-level setting where provisions of international, EU, ECHR and national law interact.
+Thus, during the project, judges from different MS indeed practiced judicial dialogue; they engaged in exploring its potential together with academics for the purpose of improving fundamental rights adjudication in a multi-level setting where provisions of international, EU, ECHR and national law interact.